Board of Directors

 Janice Staley- Secretary

 Scott Key Center began operations in March 1966.
-SKC provided services for all ages, children and adults.
-The passage of Public Law 94-142 shifted responsibility for children with disabilities to the Board of Education and, as a result, the Scott Key Center became an adult developmental center in 1978.
+They provided services for all ages, children and adults through September 1978.
+The passage of Public Law 94-142 shifted responsibility for children with disabilities to the Board of Education and thus the Scott Key Center became an adult developmental center in 1978.

 Scott Key Center began with three clients and one instructor at the Staley Park Field House off of Motter Avenue.
 Several months later a move was made to the old emergency hospital behind the Montevue Home.
 Six years later, Scott Key Center moved to the B wing of Rock Creek School and in May 1981 moved to present location at 1050 Rocky Springs Road.

-In December 1979 the Scott Key Center Board of Directors entered into an agreement with the Frederick County Commissioners to make the Center a county agency under the Health Department.
+In December 1979 the Scott Key Center Board of Directors entered into an agreement with the Frederick County Commissioners to make the Scott Key Center a county agency under the Health Department.

-The individuals we serve are at the center of all our work.
+The people we serve are at the center of all our work.
 We bring families, friends, and professionals together on their behalf.
-Our work is to help an individual progress toward maximum independence and community inclusion.
-Our goal is to support individuals in developing the functional autonomy required to be successful in their community of choice.
-Today we are an organization that serves approximately 120 individuals in Supported Employment, Day Habilitation, and F.I.S.S.
+Our work is to help a person progress toward maximum independence and community inclusion.
+Our goal is to support people in developing the functional autonomy required to be successful in their community of choice.
+Today we are an organization that supports approximately 100 individuals.